Manicure & Pedicure While Pregnant – What’s Good and What’s Not

 - How to Buy a Pregnancy-Safe Nail Polish for Manicure/Pedicure?

 - How to Take Care of Your Nails During Pregnancy at Home?

 Pregnancy hormones are known to glorify the appearance of nails and hair in many expecting women.
 As you notice sudden growth of your hair and nails while pregnant, you might want to step into a salon to manage it.
-Alternately, you can also opt for a home salon kit for the same.
-However, most pregnant women are faced with the doubt and fear about the safety and consequences of getting a manicure and pedicure.
+Alternatively, you can also opt for a home salon kit for the same.
+However, most women are faced with doubt and fear about the safety and consequences of getting a manicure and pedicure during pregnancy.

 While it is beyond doubt that these manicure and pedicure sessions offer relief and leave you looking refreshed and decked up, it is important to be cautious about any risks they may cause to you or your baby.

 Is a Manicure or Pedicure Safe During Pregnancy?

 Manicure and pedicure during pregnancy are quite safe, and many pregnant women enjoy a trip to their salon for a relaxing session.
 Manicure and pedicure can help relieve stress, soothe muscles and increase circulation, especially during the last trimester of pregnancy, when your feet will be sore because of baby weight.
 A good foot massage during this time can help.
 These massages also improve blood circulation and reduce swelling in the foot that is common in most pregnant women.

 A salon visit during pregnancy may even be warranted at times as some pregnant women may find that a manicure and a pedicure is a necessity due to rapid nail growth that needs grooming.
 Other pregnant women, who may have brittle nails that appear unkempt and may cause infection and injuries if they have sharp broken nails, may require nail services to manage the overall health and aesthetics of their nails.